What does it mean to you?

 I never knew about mental health or that there were people who could help with that, other than hospitals.
 Like Art!

 Doing art helps me talk about my mental health and helps me express things I can’t put into words.
-OOSOOM helps me to express myself, its less stressful than just talking, without eye-contact. – Maggie, MECOPP GT Project
+OOSOOM helps me to express myself, its less stressful than just talking, without eye-contact. – MECOPP GT Project

 OOSOOM is a rare collective, artistic expression of hope and of challenging norms and stigma around mental health.